The online dating industry is continuing its strong growth

 We also really like the look of Bumble’s balance sheet too, because the company has raised $2.15bn through its IPO and plans to use some of that to pay down its debt.
 You can take a look at our full analysis of the company’s financial health in our company report.

-If you're looking to trade Bumble, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
-Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.
+If you decide to trade Bumble, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
+Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.

 Simply Wall St analyst Michael Paige and Simply Wall St have no position in any of the companies mentioned.
 This article is general in nature.
 It does not constitute a recommendation to buy or sell any stock and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.